genesiscommunitysuccess/docs/docs/web-ui-reference/integrations/webpack.md

 }
 ```

-The `build` script will build your TypeScript for production deployment while the `dev` script will run the development web server so you can write code and see the results in your browser.
+The `build` script will build your TypeScript for production deployment.
+The `dev` script will run the development web server so you can write code and see the results in your browser.
 You can run these scripts with `npm run build` and `npm run dev` respectively.

-To complete our setup, we need to add an `index.html` file to the root of our project.
+To complete our set-up, we need to add an `index.html` file to the root of our project.
 We'll start with some basic content as follows:

 ```html
 <!DOCTYPE html>